 We have explored why your morning glucose level might be high.
 Now, let’s explore how we can take action to address it.

-Our team has analyzed thousands of users’ CGM data, and there are several strategies that consistently improve morning blood glucose levels.
+Our team has analyzed non-diabetic glucose monitoring data from our users, and found that there are several strategies that consistently improve morning blood glucose levels.
 The ones that tend to produce the biggest ROI include:

 Prioritize protein and non-starchy vegetables at dinnertime